mlswg/mls-architecture/draft-ietf-mls-architecture.md

 # Authentication Service

-The Authentication Service (AS) has to provide two functionalities:
+The Authentication Service (AS) has to provide three functionalities:

 1. Issue credentials to clients that attest to bindings between identities and signature key pairs

-2. Enable a group member to verify that a credential presented by another member is valid
+2. Enable a group member to verify that a credential presented by another member is valid with respect to a reference identifier

+3. Enable a group member to verify that a credential represents the same application-level device as another credential

-A member with a valid credential authenticates its MLS messages by signing them with the private key corresponding to the public key in its credential.
+A member with a valid credential authenticates its MLS messages by signing them with the private key corresponding to the public key bound by its credential.

-The AS is considered an abstract layer by the MLS specification, part of this service could be, for instance, running on the members' devices, while another part is a separate entity entirely.
+The AS is considered an abstract layer by the MLS specification and part of this service could be, for instance, running on the members' devices, while another part is a separate entity entirely.
 The following examples illustrate the breadth of this concept: